piersfinlayson/software-defined-retro-rom/docs/FAQ.md

 **Q: Where can I get the PCB?**

 A: Order the latest revision from [OSH Park](https://oshpark.com) using the provided link for your chosen revision in the [`sdrr-pcb`](/sdrr-pcb/README.md), or manufacture using the open-source design files.
+We use JLC PCB to assemble our One ROMs, and are very happy with their service.

 **Q: Is One ROM open source?**